 What: All exterior building doors are locked by University Police through the Emergency Communications Center.
-Access is not available through the use of a Royal card.
+Access is not available by Royal card.

 WHY: A total lockdown may be activated upon confirmation of any significant emergency or dangerous situation that poses an immediate threat to the health or safety of the University community.
 All classes and activities are suspended until further direction, individuals should shelter in place.